SofiaHelena1/BroadcastChat/README.md

 #### NOTE
 This program has the functionality, if the client is a raspberry, to turn on a led when the connection is made and turn off when it ends.
-For this purpose it is necessary to compile, and to this: you can do: make and then send executable to  the rasp using: scp command If sucess you will se:
+For this purpose it is necessary to compile, and to this: you can do: make and then send executable to  the rasp using the scp command If sucess you will se:

 [